daiyaanarfeen/Pintos/doc/project1.md

 ### 3. Synchronization
+- `recent_cpu`, `load_avg`, `effective_priority` <br/>
-Everything happens inside `timer_interrupt()`, which runs in an external interrupt context, so there will not be synchronization issues.
+The updates to these values happen inside `timer_interrupt()`, which runs in an external interrupt context, so there will not be synchronization issues.

+- `PRIORITY_QUEUE`<br/>
+This list of lists is accessed by both `timer_interrupt()` and `schedule()`.
+As we disable interrupts for both functions, there will not be syncrhonization issues as each update to `PRIORITY_QUEUE` will be completeed without interruption.

 ### 4. Rationale
 Our biggest decision was where to put all the updates.
 Putting it inside `timer_interrupt()` ended up being the most natural choice, as it is run in an external interrupt context and it is where we keep track of the ticks.
 We are concerned that this may make `timer_interrupt` too slow, so we moved all the computation to `thread_tick()`, which takes place after we unblock threads (task 1).
 Seeing that `recent_cpu` only changes every second for ready threads, we decided to update their priorities every second, after re-computations of `load_average` and `recent_cpu`.

+Our next design choice was to represent the 64 priority levels.
+We had two ideas: using a list of lists to represent 64 priority bins, or using two lists to represent the threads with the highest priority (list 1) and other threads (list 2).
+We considered the first idea better, as all operations to the list require constant time, including moving a thread to a new priority bin, finding the next thread to schedule.
+We decided to include an integer `queue_first_index` that points to the highest priority bin to achieve this constant runtime.

+Conceptual wise, this task is also quite straightforward: we make updates to `recent_cpu`, `load_avg`, and `effective_priority` at the appropriate ticks, and shift the threads around priority bins.
+Making sure `queue_first_index` is always correct may require some carefulness, but the rest of coding should not be too challenging.

 ## Additional Question